M1chol/m1/_posts/2025-07-29-piper-integration.md

 excerpt_separator: <!--more-->
 ---

-I'm working on integrating speech synthesizer to my home assistant project.
-I decided to use piper library in python. <!--more--> I worked out simple example of how to use [piper](https://github.com/OHF-Voice/piper1-gpl) python API to generate Polish audio from text.
+I'm working on integrating a speech synthesizer to my home assistant project.
+I decided to use piper library in python. <!--more--> I created a simple example of how to use [piper](https://github.com/OHF-Voice/piper1-gpl) python API to generate Polish audio from text.
 If you are interested in different languages the library supports over 40 of them (Check out [those examples](https://rhasspy.github.io/piper-samples/)).
 This library does not need much computational power so it should work on edge devices like `Raspberry PI` or even better Nvidia's `Orin NANO`.
 Latter supports `cuda` so will work even better.

 ## Installation